xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (dkulp)  Model controller connection can store various properties including
+   -- enh (dkulp) FPP Connect via HTTP/FTP - option to create/append to playlist whatever is uploaded -- enh (dkulp)  Model controller connection can store various properties including
-                gamma/direction/RGB order/brightness/null pixels which is also used for the FPP controller upload to configure those strings if set -- bug (dkulp) FPP controller upload DMX channels are off by 1 2018.44 November 11, 2018
+                gamma/direction/RGB order/brightness/null pixels which is also used for the FPP controller upload to configure those strings if set -- bug (dkulp) FPP controller upload DMX channels are off by 1 -- bug (dkulp) ModelPreview window not refreshing if model not selected 2018.44 November 11, 2018
    -- bug (keith)  Fix a crash when deleting models
    -- bug (keith)  Fix value curve dialog text entry not working correctly #1314